Learning How To Cope With Female Orgasmic Disorder

 Learning to enjoy sex (even without orgasms)

 Being unable to orgasm can feel frustrating, but it doesn’t mean that sex can’t be enjoyable.
-You may find FOD isn’t quite as intimidating when you let it fade into the background, instead choosing to focus on the intimacy you share with your partner.
+You may find FOD isn’t quite as intimidating when you let it fade into the background, instead choosing to focus on the intimacy you have with your partner.

 Remembering that orgasms are possible

 Being diagnosed with anorgasmia doesn’t mean you aren’t physically capable of orgasm ever—it may just simply mean that orgasm may look different for a time.
 You can plan for resiliency by getting into the right mindset and using the methods you know are practical.
-For example: If your partner cannot help you reach orgasm, you might try it on your own.
+For example, if your partner cannot help you reach orgasm, you might try it on your own.
 It can be helpful to reduce your stress level and remember that orgasms can generally be possible, even if you have to achieve them using different strategies that don’t include certain sexual methods.

 A 2011 study published in the Journal of Sexual Medicine measured the effectiveness of online sex therapy for women experiencing sexual dysfunction.
 Experts found it was generally a suitable alternative to in-person treatments for many, with nearly all participants demonstrating an improvement in sexual and relationship function.